maxplanck-ie/dissectBCL/docs/usage.rst

 - read composition
 - detailed kraken2 report

-If everything looks fine, touch *fastq.made* into the lane folders and let `BigRedButton <https://github.com/maxplanck-ie/BigRedButton>`_ do it's job.
+If everything looks fine, touch *fastq.made* into the lane folders and let `BigRedButton <https://github.com/maxplanck-ie/BigRedButton>`_ do its job.

 We assume that end users can access the files in the *periphery* by group rights, not with user rights.
 'releasing' data in this case just chmod to 750.